trison/api-intro/README.md

-# TITLE: Intro to the sendwithus API
+# Intro to the sendwithus API

-# Sample Outline
 ## Getting Started with sendwithus
-Hi, thanks for choosing to send emails with sendwithus!
+Thanks for choosing to send emails with sendwithus!

 Sendwithus is a REST API, which uses HTTP request methods such as POST and GET to send and retrieve information.